avici1/ub-back/README.md

     }
 }
 ```
-8. Updating an Event: PUT request
+3. Updating an Event: PUT request

 ```json
 /api/v1/events/:id
 ```

-Firstly:
+First:
-- In Postman, head to Headers Tab And assign the following, Key:Authorization, Value: Bearer and pass in the token
+- In Postman, head to Headers Tab And assign the following:
+ Key:Authorization
+ Value: Bearer
+ and pass in the token
 - Then Head to Body Tab and select Raw

 Body